Fast Rates for General Unbounded Loss Functions: from ERM to Generalized Bayes: The Strong Central Condition

 \subsection{Applying Theorem~\ref{thm:metric} in Misspecified Density Estimation}

 From the above it is clear that Theorem~\ref{thm:metric} has plenty of applications whenever the model under consideration is correct.
-We now consider applications of Theorem~\ref{thm:metric} to misspecified models of probability densities $\cF$ with generalized Bayesian estimators $\Pi^B_n$.
-For this we must establish (a) that the central condition holds for $\cF$, and (b) suitable bounds on the information complexity relative to $\Pi^B_n$.
-As to (a), we know that $\bar\eta$-central holds for $\bar\eta = 1$ whenever the set of distributions $\{p_{f} : f \in \cF \}$ is correct or convex; in Section~\ref{sec:expcentral}--\ref{sec:glmcentral} we establish, as an example, that it also holds for 1-dimensional (nonconvex) exponential families and high-dimensional generalized linear models (GLMs) under misspecification as long as $P$ has exponentially small tails, and we relate $\bar\eta$ to the variance of $P$.
-As to (b), we consider priors such that in the well-specified case, the GGV conditions hold for some sequence $\epsilon^2_1, \epsilon^2_2,\ldots$ as in Example~\ref{ex:ggv}.
-Section~\ref{sec:glmentropy} shows that they then automatically hold under misspecification as well, so that the same bounds on information complexity can be given as in the well-specified case.
-It appears that this is a special property of GLMs though --- for general $\cF$, we only have the following proposition which shows that, if the GGV condition holds for some specific prior in the well-specified case with some bounds $\epsilon_1, \epsilon_2, \ldots$, then, as long as $p_{\fopt}$ dominates $p$, it must still hold in the misspecified case for the same prior, for a strictly larger sequence $\epsilon'_1, \epsilon'_2, \ldots$, leading to a potential deterioration of the bound given by Theorem~\ref{thm:metric}. \begin{proposition} Consider a learning problem $\smtuple$ where $\cF$ indexes a set of probability distributions $\{ P_f : f \in \cF \}$ with densities $p_f$, and suppose that $\sup_{z \in \cZ} \frac{dP(z)}{dP_{\fopt}(z)} = C < \infty$.
+We now consider applications of Theorem~\ref{thm:metric} to misspecified models of probability densities $\cF$ with generalized Bayesian estimators $\dolest^B$.
+For this we must establish (a) that the central condition holds for $\cF$, and (b) suitable bounds on the information complexity relative to $\dolest^B$.
+As to (a), we know that the $\bar\eta$-central condition holds for $\bar\eta = 1$ whenever the set of distributions $\{p_{f} : f \in \cF \}$ is correct or convex; as shown elsewhere and illustrated in Example~\ref{ex:glm-I} below, it also holds for 1-dimensional (nonconvex) exponential families and high-dimensional generalized linear models (GLMs) under potentially severe misspecification of the noise, as long as the regression function is well-specified and $P$ has exponentially small tails.
+As to (b), we may consider priors such that in the well-specified case, the GGV condition holds for some sequence $\epsilon^2_1, \epsilon^2_2, \ldots$ as in Example~\ref{ex:ggv}.
+As explained in the example, the GGV condition then automatically holds for GLMs under misspecification as well, so that the same bounds on information complexity can be given as in the well-specified case.
+It appears that this is a special property of GLMs though --- for general $\cF$, we only have the following proposition which shows that, if the GGV condition holds for some specific prior in the well-specified case with some bounds $\epsilon_1, \epsilon_2, \ldots$, then, as long as $p_{\fopt}$ dominates $p$, it must still hold in the misspecified case for the same prior for a strictly larger sequence $\epsilon'_1, \epsilon'_2, \ldots$, leading to a potential deterioration of the bound given by Theorem~\ref{thm:metric}. \begin{proposition} Consider a learning problem $\smtuple$ where $\cF$ indexes a set of probability distributions $\{ P_f : f \in \cF \}$ with densities $p_f$, and suppose that $\sup_{z \in \cZ} \frac{dP(z)}{dP_{\fopt}(z)} = C < \infty$.
 Then for all $f \in \cF$,